School of Biological and Marine Sciences

 • Year 2

 • You will develop a deeper understanding of animal behaviour, comparative zoology, ecophysiology, phylogeny and scientific investigation skills.
 You will also tailor your skills for the workplace, by specialising in optional modules in conservation biology or the biology of marine organisms.
-A field course will allow you to put skills and knowledge gained in the lectures to us, developing your practical and transferable skills.
+A field course will allow you to put skills and knowledge gained in the lectures to use, developing your practical and transferable skills.

 Core modules

-• Animal Behaviour (BIOL205Z)
+Animal Behaviour 20 credits

 The module addresses why animals behave in a particular way and the methodology involved in studying them.
 This involves understanding the causation, development, function and evolution of behaviour.
 We will also discuss how this knowledge might be applied in practical situations.